dillonmabry/job-recommendation-engine/README.md

 # Job Recommendation Engine (RPI Edition)
 **This development branch is for testing integration with Raspberry Pi based deployment setup**
-- Takes input from resume as doc/docx from potential job candidate
-- Scrapes Indeed for potential listings using NLP
-- Sends email as task in worker queue
 ## Backend Instructions
 - Configure environment settings in a /backend/.env file
 ```